Vadim2090/Grants-Program/my_project_name.md

 ## Development Status :open_book:

-As we are building infrastructure protocol for creating user growth tools for web3.
+We are building infrastructure protocol for creating user growth tools for web3.
 Currently we are aiming to create first valuable tools, infrastructure and technology they need.

 We believe that MVP will help us both provide value for projects in Mintbase ecosystem and create foundation for user acquisition infrastructure protocol.